|Rodney James Atkins|

 |Address||118 Maidstone Road, Paddock Wood, TN12 6DY|

-Carol has lived in Paddock Wood for nearly five years with her husband and daughter and was elected to the Town Council in May 2015.
-Her background is in children’s nursing, nurse education and healthcare management, with most of her career spent in London.
+Carol has lived with her husband and daughter in Paddock Wood since 2010.
+She was elected to Town Council in May 2015.
+Her background is children’s nursing, nurse education and healthcare management, with most of her career spent in London.
 Recently she has worked in healthcare regulation and now has her own nursing and healthcare consultancy company.
-One of her reasons for wishing to stand for the council is to influence the future developments in Paddock Wood to ensure that they have the health and wellbeing of the local population in mind.
-Carol is one of the youth leaders at St Andrew’s Church, supporting youth activities within the church Carol likes to spend time socialising with friends and family, walking, reading and listening to live music of all genres often attending music festivals in the summer.
+She is keen to ensure that future developments in Paddock Wood take account of the health and wellbeing of the local population and provide facilities for teenagers and young adults.
+As a volunteer in the youth team at St Andrew’s Church, she supports with youth club and supports the Town’s Youth Council.
+Carol likes to spend time socialising with friends and family, walking, reading and listening to live music of all genres often attending music festivals in the summer.

 |Address||1 Linnet Avenue, Paddock Wood.|